 I am an Associate Professor of Computer Science and Engineering at the University of Michigan.
 My work and collaborations aim to discover methods for computational reasoning and perception that will enable robots to effectively assist people in common human environments.
 This research pertains primarily to interactive robotics with contributions the technology of robot perception and mobile manipulation as well as the usability of this technology by people in real situations.
-Because science is exactly independently verifable knowledge, open-source contributions and reproducibility are a critical feature of my work.
+Because science is exactly independently verifable knowledge, open-source contributions and reproducibility are critical features of my work.

 My active projects include perceptual reasoning for goal-directed robotic manipulation, interactive systems for assisted robot teleoperation, and independent living technologies for aging populations.
 My past projects include robotic person following and gesture recognition, robot learning from demonstration, physics-based tracking of human motion from video, protocols and libraries for web/cloud robotics, markerless model and motion capture, inertial motion capture, balance control of simulated humanoids, and humanoid imitation learning.